Permaculture ethics are the conceptual foundation at the base of all permaculture design work.

 For this article, I have set my usual go-to teaching tools aside and made some social-media-ready teaching tools.
 Your task is observations of living systems.
 I feel they are open for interpretation.

 Finding the practical ways to apply the permaculture principles and ethics in your design work will be the challenge from here.
 The rest of this course will expand upon the many ways to get there both in the landscape and our relationships.
-In this short video, I am explaining how to also use the principles of obtain a yield, relative location and stacking functions in your design process.

 Rosemary Morrow offers some questions in reflection on the ethics in her book Earth User’s Guide to Teaching Permaculture.